kcarnold/cs344/content/discussions/vehicles.md

 - Current road systems
    - Some roads are unmarked; the lack of uniformity in road signage and stoplights.
 - Weather conditions
    - Sensors simply do not work perfectly in heavy bad weather.
 - Hacking
 - Transparency
    - Waymo sues the California DMV to keep [driverless crash data secret](https://cleantechnica.com/2022/02/01/waymo-sues-the-california-dmv-to-keep-driverless-crash-data-secret/)
 - Accident liability
    - **Who is responsible** for accident?
    - **Trolley Problem**
-   - Human drivers may be forgiven for making an instinctive decision in split-second, but programmers of automated cars do not have that luxuryas they have time to get it right.
+   - Human drivers may be forgiven for making an instinctive decision in split-second, but programmers of automated cars do not have that luxury as they have time to get it right.

 ### News

 - [Tesla X crash in Mountain View, California](https://abc7news.com/tesla-autopilot-crash-car/5966601/)
 - [Tesla on autopilot killed two people](https://www.latimes.com/california/story/2022-01-19/a-tesla-on-autopilot-killed-two-people-in-gardena-is-the-driver-guilty-of-manslaughter)
 - [The back-up driver of an Uber self-driving car that killed a pedestrian has been charged with negligent homicide](https://www.bbc.com/news/technology-54175359)